1968: WEEK 9

 Discussed Friday with Pat Randall.
 Mark's grotty friend came up to her too, and said he believed in class distinctions!!!
 Either he's a genius or a half-wit.
 Chatted with Pam and honestly, Roger does sound unbalanced.
 Just because he saw her talking to another boy on Friday night he charged off and practically got run over by a car.
-Admittedly he was drunk, but I'd be scared of having an irresponsible boyfriend.
+Admittedly he was drunk, but it is irresponsible of him.

 There was a meeting on the cruise at dinner break.
 We're now told the overnight bag has got to be included in the 33lb!!!
 We had to sort ourselves into three dormitory groups - Lucy and me are with Claire, Jo, Ruth and Jill.
 I am so longing to go.
 The number of places we visit is unbelievable.

 Changed into black ripple skirt, flower blouse and black patent shoes and we left for Leatherhead Theatre.
-Had dinner first.
-There was a rather nice long-haired boy at another table who kept on giving me looks, and a few rather snazz actors around.
-We had an argument over modern art.
-I usually agree with Daddy, but he so annoys me when he's convinced he is right.
-How can anyone discuss in a reasonable manner when they're so biased to start with?
+There was a rather nice long-haired boy at another table who kept on giving me looks through dinner, and a few rather snazz actors around.
+We had an argument over modern art - Daddy so annoys me when he's convinced he is right.
+How can anyone discuss in a reasonable manner when they're biased to start with?